liyues/PatRecon/README.md

 ## Running Experiment
 Please use the parameter `vis_plane` to get output image slices on different planes of 3D pancreas CT.
 The prediction results are saved under path `exp/test_results/sample_1`.
 The results contains `.png` files, which are named after `Plane_[0/1/2]_ImageSlice_[].png`.
-Each file shows the prediction, groundtruth, and difference image for one slice along the chosen plane.
+Each file shows the prediction, ground truth, and difference image for one slice along the chosen plane.
 Specifically, the following commands could be run in terminal to get model results and visualize based on three different planes [0: axial, 1: sagittal, 2: coronal] of 3D pancreas CT.
 ```
 python3 test.py --vis_plane 0
 python3 test.py --vis_plane 1